JMagic-Learner/Regex-Made-Easy/gist-template.md

 Regex expressions are comprised of multiple components, that help define and narrow the search criteria.
 You can search for all encompassing constraints or select a specific character or character sequence.

-Examples;
+The basic REGEX components are comprised of the following;

-Single Characters
+* Single Characters
-Wild Cards
+* Wild Cards
-Bracket Expression
+* Bracket Expression
-Groups
+* Groups
-Escapes
+* Escapes
-Anchors
+* Anchors

 #### Sample Regexs ####